astfalckl/dcbats/README.md

 - The documentation is intentionally lightweight: enough to rerun the code, not a fully packaged workflow.
 - Some simulations were originally run at larger scale on HPC.
 Where that matters, the subdirectory README points to smaller settings for a quick reproducibility check.
+- The repository documents the checked-in scripts used to generate the main results; cluster-specific submission files are not included.